SoftChef/cdk-vue/README.md

-# SoftChef CDK with VueJs
+# AWS CDK with VueJs

-SoftChef CDK Vue package is auto deploy website with VueJs to S3 bucket and CloudFront distribution.
+AWS CDK with VueJs package will auto deploy website with VueJs to S3 bucket and CloudFront distribution.

 VueJs will build on local environment or docker container, it's based with Vue-CLI project.
 Then use S3-Deployment to upload to specify S3 bucket.

 If you have many resource arguments will pass to frontend, the config property will generate config.js to specify S3 bucket.
 It's a VueJs extendsion and archive config in Vue.$config operation.

 ## Installation

 ```